david-cortes/contextualbandits/README.md

 This package does not deal with other related topics such as:

-* Incorporating social networks and similarity information between observations and/or arms – for some implementations of methods dealing with similarity information see [BanditLib](https://github.com/huazhengwang/BanditLib)
+* Incorporating social networks and similarity information between observations and/or arms - for some implementations of methods dealing with similarity information see [BanditLib](https://github.com/huazhengwang/BanditLib)
-* Bandits with “expert advise” (e.g. Exp4, OnlineCover)
+* Bandits with "expert advise" (e.g. Exp4, OnlineCover)
 * Online clustering (used for defining similarity buckets)